INNOVATION AND SOLUTIONS

 Forest products are renewable, which is an advantage compared to many other natural resources.
 So the sustainable use of renewable forest products can help provide forest dependent people with shelter, fuel, medicine and other services, while providing essential habits for plants and animals and well as a safeguard against climate change.

 Today there are a plethora of forest certification schemes.To be credible and effective, certification schemes need to have operational standards that are strong enough to deliver positive, measurable impacts on the ground.
 They need to have a strong governance structure and systems in place to ensure that the standards are applied.
 We also believe it is critical to have broad involvement of economic, environmental and social stakeholders.
-A scheme largely based on legal rules, procedures and enforcement, may be valid in countries with strong and functioning law enforcement, but could potentially be damaging in countries where this is not the case.
+Voluntary certification schemes like the Forest Stewardship Council (FSC), which WWF currently considers the most credible forest certification system on the market, meet these requirements.
+Since its founding, FSC has proven to be an effective tool in improving forest management and contributing to biodiversity conservation.

-The WWF Forest Certification Assessment Tool (CAT) has shown that FSC, with its robust certification system and balanced decision-making process through environmental, economic and social multistakeholder representation, provides the most credible forest certification scheme at present.
+The WWF Forest Certification Assessment Tool (CAT) has shown that FSC, with its robust certification system, uniform set of principles and criteria rules, including High Conservation Value habitat criteria, that regulate how the standard is implemented, and balanced decision-making process through environmental, economic and social multistakeholder representation, provides the best forest certification scheme at present.

 A number of studies have also demonstrated the benefits of FSC certification on the environment, social development and governance.
 Research by CIFOR published in 2014 showed that FSC-certified forests provide more benefits to communities than uncertified forests.
 A study in Indonesia found that “climate-smart” forestry practices can reduce emissions by 30-50%.
 Another research indicates FSC certification brings about a small but significant reduction in the rates of deforestation in different tropical regions.
 More recent investigation found that low impact logging practices (FSC-certified) in commercial tropical forests in the Madre de Dios, Peru region, can contribute to wildlife protection and complement protected areas to provide habitat for many species.